 Funded by Local Energy Scotland, we worked with Dollar Community Council and other local organisations and residents in early 2016 to assist them in preparing a new 5 year Community Action Plan.
 Although perceived as a prosperous, successful community, the Community Council and others were increasingly concerned at the gradual decline of businesses and local services.
 With the closure of the local hotel and pub, and the imminent closure of the post office and loss of the bus service, something had to be done!
 We focussed on strengthening community participation, as one of the hopes was that new people would get involved in community action to turn things around in the town.
 The result was amazing – 648 surveys completed from 1,245 households, over 100 people involved in “community conversations”, 420 people coming out to our Community Futures event.
 As a result, the Dollar Futures Development Trust is being established to support all the priorities in the Action Plan.

-We designed and helped to implement a programme of Community Action Planning for the 24 communities in the Loch Lomond & Trossachs National Park.
-The design work was carried out in 2001 and brought together a steering group of communities and agencies which we helped to formalise as the Loch Lomond & Trosachs Community Partnership.
-We then worked with the Partnership over an 18 month period to prepare Community Action Plans in each community.
-To do this we helped train local Community Agents – who worked with us in preparing the Action Plans.
-The agents were managed by a Community Futures Programme manager employed by the National Park Authority.
+In a pioneering approach to community involvement in Scotland’s first National Park in 2001, STAR designed and helped to implement a programme of Community Action Planning for the 24 communities in the Loch Lomond & Trossachs National Park.
+The process brought together a steering group of communities and agencies which we helped to formalise as the Loch Lomond & Trossachs Community Partnership.
+Each community in the Park was offered the support to prepare a Community Action Plan that would inform the first National Park Management Plan.
+To do this we trained and mentored local people as Community Agents – who worked with us in preparing the Action Plans, and several went on to work for the Park Authority.

 We worked Saline & Steelend in Fife in 2011 to prepare their Community Action Plan, and helped them to get underway with their priority projects by setting up a number of action groups, such as the playpark group, the heritage group and the communications group.
 With our guidance and support, the Saline and Steelend Community Development Trust was established as a SCIO in 2013, and have taken forward several projects identified in the Action Plan.
 The most recent of these is to look at the possibility of taking ownership of the Saline Community Centre from Fife Council through a purchase or asset transfer.
 The Trust host regular “Talking Tables” events to encourage participation in decision making.